 Image search is a fantastic feature that is now an integral part of the spotlight search engine Apple.
 The all-new enhanced image search feature enables users to look for the photos in the photos app and other folders and applications like Notes, Messages, the Finder, and the internet.

 To use this feature, all one needs to do is type the things or objects in the image like a cat, dog, house, ball, scenery, locations, etc., and all the photos containing that object will appear in the search menu.
 This feature has changed the old conventional and tiring method of scrolling down to search for the image you are looking for by showing all the relevant images on the screen.

-How to Disable Image Search Feature on macOS Ventura?
+How to Disable Image Search Feature in macOS?

 Step.
-1→ On your Mac with macOS Ventura, go to System Settings from the Apple menu.
+1→.
+On your Mac, go to System Settings from the Apple menu.

 Step.
 2→ Now go to the navigation bar on the left and click on the “Siri & Spotlight” action.